Bump on Head: 9 Causes, Treatment & When to See a Doctor

 A hemangioma is a benign skin tumor made-up of blood vessels that have accumulated abnormally.
 They are commonly seen on the face, neck or scalp and look like a red or purple swelling.
 Generally, hemangiomas emerge in infancy and disappear at around 4 or 5 years old.

-What to do: If a hemangioma from birth does not disappear by the time the child is around 5 years old, it should be assessed by a doctor, who may advise surgical removal.
+How to treat: If a hemangioma from birth does not disappear by the time the child is around 5 years old, it should be assessed by a doctor, who may advise surgical removal.

 9. Fibroma